meszolym/mecseki.net/openvpn-configs/README.md

 5. Connect using your PIV card for authentication

 ### PKCS#11 Configuration:
-See in the configuration.
+See in the configuration file.
-On Windows, we are using the built in cryptoapicert, on linux, please get OpenSC.

 ## Security Notes
 - Never share your private keys